dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 DATABASE_URL=mysql://symfony-blog-user:mysecretpassword@127.0.0.1:3306/symfony-blog
 ```

-Also add a new line with the contents below (and replace `(Your database name)` with the name of your database):
+Also, add a new line with the contents below (and replace `(Your database name)` with the name of your database):

 ```yaml
 DATABASE_NAME=(Your database name)